IamTheor/OverTheWire/README.md

 # OverTheWire

-Over the wire is a platform that allows through games learn and practice security concepts.
-In this guide we are going to solve the wargames step by step adding some theory and exercises that should help you to improve your skills and knowledges in cebersecurity.
+Over the wire is a platform that allows learn and practice security concepts through games.
+In this guide we are going to solve the wargames step by step adding some theory that cam help you to improve your skills and knowledge in cebersecurity.

 ## Guides list